jakewilliami/jakewilliami.web/_posts/2021-2-24-passage-htb.md

 title: HackTheBox Notes &mdash; Passage
 ---

+*WARNING: This is my first "hack"; as such, I change tack a couple of times, and it is messy...*

 This machine is currently active, and is my first attempt at HTB.
 Its IP address is `10.10.10.206`.

 After pinging it, I have run